top of page

 1 Timothy 6: those with more power must likewise serve those with less power

-This passage is unlike Paul's references to slaves in other letters.
-Paul refers to the household code of slaves obeying masters, and immediately reforms saying that for those 'in Christ', masters likewise need to respect their slaves as brothers, since both serve the true Master in heaven (Colossians 4:1, Ephesians 6:9, Philemon 1:15-17).
-However, in 1 Timothy 6 and in Titus 2, the author seems to be telling slaves to obey their masters without a corresponding instruction to reform a master's behaviours towards slaves.
+However, in 1 Timothy 6 and Titus 2, the author seems to be telling slaves to obey their masters without a corresponding instruction to reform a master's behaviours towards slaves.
 This change could indicate the writer is not the Apostle Paul, or it could show a change in thinking from the early to the late first century.
-Apparently, some Christian slaves had been disrespecting their Christian masters, treating them as equal brothers, and their poor work ethic did not glorify God.
-In his other letters, Paul tells believers to work heartily, as for the Lord and not for human bosses (Colossians 3:23)
+If a slave treated a Christian master as a brother, it does not mean disprespecting them or disobeying.
+Our work ethic glorifies God.
+In his other letters, Paul tells all believers to work heartily, as for the Lord and not for human bosses (Colossians 3:23)

 The letter tells Timothy to be alert for false teachers or anyone teaching something that doesn't agree with what Paul has entrusted to Timothy.
 False teachers think they will gain money from godliness, but true gain comes from godliness and contentment.
 Those who want to get rich fall into temptation.
 The love of money is the root of all kinds of evil and some have turned away from the faith because making money has become their goal (1 Timothy 6:3-10).
 Tell the wealthy not to put their hope in their earthly riches but to hope in God who provides everything.
 Tell them instead to be rich in good works and generous with others.
 This mirrors James in telling us to show our faith through our actions (James 2:17).
 It also echoes Jesus in telling them to build up treasure in heaven (1 Timothy 6:17-19).